Who is Gary Marbut?

 most of a decade.

 Protecting children.
-Gary designed and implemented the highly
+Gary wrote and implemented the highly acclaimed

 firearm safety program for Montana children.
 With over